tiagojsag/playbook/guidelines/hiring.md

 The collaborators don't have the responsability to perform any of the steps in the hiring pipeline by themselves.
 Their main responsability is to find people in the company that can participate in the necessary steps.

 ### Steps
 > While it's very important to have empathy for the candidates throughout the process; we mustn't forget that moving a candidate forward is time consuming and has a cost, both for the company, and the candidate.
-Therefore it's vital to reject candidates as soon in the process as possible.
+Therefore it's vital to reject candidates as early in the process as possible if they are not a fit.

 #### First filter
 A first screening can be done at this point where any of the participants can suggest to discard a candidate as “not a fit”, “not qualified” or “over qualified”.
 The decision to discard a candidate should be made by consent, meaning if there’s no principled objections the candidate can be discarded.

 #### Review
 Candidates who pass the first filter can either be marked as “reviewed” or “put on hold”.
 The choice is basically about priority.
-A candidate shouldn't be placed on hold for more that a reasonable amount of time (2 - 3 weeks), once that time has past the candidate should be contacted to advance in the process or be notified about rejection.
+A candidate shouldn't be placed on hold for more that a reasonable amount of time (2 - 3 weeks), once that time has passed the candidate should be contacted to advance in the process or be notified about rejection.

 If the candidate looks promising but there’s more info needed (code samples, certifications, visa status, motivations, etc): collaborators can send an email through the system requesting it (there are available templates on BambooHR for this) and change the status to “Requested more info".
 If a candidate doesn't reply to the request for more info after a reasonable amount of time (2 weeks), the candidate should be dismissed.